What to Expect:

 and to take part in God's redeeming action in the world.

-Our worship services typically last about 70 minutes.
+Our summer worship services typically last about 50 minutes.

 Is child care available?
 Is the service "kid friendly"?